larson-adam/machine-learning-tutorial/README.md

 ```bash
 python3 fine_tune_bert.py
 ```

+While this runs, you can understand more about the [input parameters here](https://github.com/larson-adam/machine-learning-tutorial/blob/main/dictionary.md#trainingargument-parameters-explained) and the [output values here](https://github.com/larson-adam/machine-learning-tutorial/blob/main/dictionary.md#trainingargument-parameters-explained)

 > This will generate files like pytorch_model.bin, config.json, and tokenizer files in the `./fine-tuned-bert/` directory.

 ## Using the Fine-Tuned Model for Inference